dr-duplo/python-fints-url/README.md

 The module uses the bank info database of aqbanking at https://github.com/aqbanking/aqbanking/raw/master/src/plugins/bankinfo/generic/de.tar.bz2.

+The former method (version <= 0.2) was to scrape the data from https://www.hbci-zka.de/
+    but they shut down their public info service.

 ## Usage
 The module can be used as standalone script or library.